 From books to movies to news, a tablet provides access to digital materials that may otherwise be expensive, difficult to obtain, or hard to use.
 But with the flexibility of zooming, portability, and other accessibility features, a tablet is a more efficient way of getting to your favorite media.

-Since they're available from almost all tech brands in numerous shapes, sizes, and operating systems, picking a tablet that is elderly friendly can be difficult.
+Since they’re available from almost all tech brands in numerous shapes, sizes, and operating systems, picking a senior simple tablet can be difficult.

 So, it doesn’t matter if you are buying a tablet for your elderly parents, or you are a senior who wants to be able to reach all your content without suffering through a flawed design or worrying about the safety of your device, we’ll help you choose the best tablet that fits in this article.

 For reading & media: Kindle Fire HD 8